BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/hoa.md

 ### High Adjudicator Aleez

-This boss has no healing requirement if your group interrupts the Volley of Power, so try do as much damage as you can.
+This boss has zero healing requirement (assuming your group interrupts the Volley of Power), so try do as much damage as you possibly can.

 <a style="color: white">
     <img src="/assets/img/dungeons/lord.png" class="dungeon_boss"/>